TeamCatamaran/catamaran-website/src/pages/about/index.md

         We make our days happier by being kind, bringing empathy, and investing in each other.
     - title: Nerd Life
       body: >-
-        We get bored when we aren’t learning.
+        We get bored when we aren't learning.
 So we invest the time in ourselves and the team.
     - title: Co-Create
       body: >-
         We invite new ideas, different perspectives and welcome healthy debate.
 Our work is forever better because of it.
     - title: Be Cool
       body: >-
         Startup life is stressful.
 Priorities change quickly.
 We are quick to adapt.
-When the pressure is on, that’s when we bring our A game.
+When the pressure is on, that's when we bring our A game.
     - title: Intro The Wild
       body: >-
         It can be frustrating to not immediately know the solution.
 But this is where we thrive.
 We embrace ambiguity by trusting the process, valuing communication and working hard.